Back up files to your own server over SSH with the Relayium CLI

 Does the server need relayium installed?

-It's optional.
-With relayium on the remote you get the native protocol — resumable transfers and per-file SHA-256 checks.
-Without it, relayium falls back to a tar stream over SSH, which still works but always sends each file in full.
+It depends on the direction.
+For push, it's optional: with relayium on the remote you get the native protocol — resumable transfers and per-file SHA-256 checks — and without it, push falls back to a plain tar stream over SSH, which still works but always sends each file in full.
+For pull, it's required: pull always needs relayium on the remote (it has no tar fallback), so install it there first.

 How does it choose which SSH key and port to use?